 Tom VanHaaren (12:42 PM)

 Hey Tom, do you think having 2 1,000 yard rushers in Denard and Fitz will help future recruiting in terms of bringing in some elite runningbacks?

 Tom VanHaaren (12:43 PM)

-We have time for one more question then we'll wrap it up.
+We have time for one more question then I need to eat lunch.

 Is Michigan truly done with Pharoah Brown following his Oregon visit, or do you see one side coming back and trying again?